reefactor/brainfood_reference/README.md

 Single crossdomain B+ speciallist is better than 2 A+ with gap between domains because of the communication overhead.

+### Metalearning

+> The Three Stages of Cultivation
+> — The first is the primitive stage.
+It is a stage of original ignorance in which a person knows nothing about the art of combat.
+In a fight, he simply blocks and strikes instinctively without a concern for what is right and wrong.
+Of course, he may not be so-called scientific, but, nevertheless, being himself, his attacks or defenses are fluid.
+> The second stage — the stage of sophistication, or mechanical stage — begins when a person starts his training.
+He is taught the different ways of blocking, striking, kicking, standing, breathing, and thinking — unquestionably, he has gained the scientific knowledge of combat, but unfortunately his original self and sense of freedom are lost, and his action no longer flows by itself.
+His mind tends to freeze at different movements for calculations and analysis, and even worse, he might be called “intellectually bound” and maintain himself outside of the actual reality.
+> The third stage — the stage of artlessness, or spontaneous stage — occurs when, after years of serious and hard practice, the student realizes that after all, gung fu is nothing special.
+And instead of trying to impose on his mind, he adjusts himself to his opponent like water pressing on an earthen wall.
+It flows through the slightest crack.
+There is nothing to try to do but try to be purposeless and formless, like water.
+All of his classical techniques and standard styles are minimized, if not wiped out, and nothingness prevails.
+He is no longer confined.
+> -- The Warrior Within: The Philosophies of [Bruce Lee](https://en.wikiquote.org/wiki/Bruce_Lee) (1996) p.
+108-109

+> At the first level on the path he saw mountains as mountains and rivers as rivers.
+> On the second level of the path he saw that mountains are not mountains and rivers are not rivers.
+> And at a third level he saw once again mountains were mountains and rivers were rivers.
+> -- Zen teacher Qingyuan Weixin

 #### Common sense
 > What important truth do very few people agree with you on?
 > -- Peter Thiel, Zero to One